microsoft/vscode-docs/docs/containers/minikube.md

 ContentId: 6206f223-a124-41fa-a9cf-4cc12d851833
 PageTitle: Use MiniKube and Bridge to Kubernetes to run and debug locally with Kubernetes
 DateApproved: 10/20/2020
-MetaDescription: Learn how to use MiniKube and Bridge to Kubernetes to develop, debug, and test a Kubernetes application locally
+MetaDescription: Learn how to use MiniKube and Bridge to Kubernetes to develop, debug, and test a Kubernetes application locally in Visual Studio Code
 ---
 # Use MiniKube with Bridge to Kubernetes

 This sample illustrates how Bridge to Kubernetes can be used to develop a microservice version of a simple TODO application on any Kubernetes cluster.
-This sample has been adapted from code provided by [TodoMVC](http://todomvc.com).
+This sample, using Visual Studio Code, has been adapted from code provided by [TodoMVC](http://todomvc.com).
 In this example, we use MiniKube to host the application, but these steps should work with any Kubernetes cluster.

 The TODO application sample is composed of a frontend and a backend that provides persistent storage.
 This extended sample adds a statistics component and breaks the application into a number of microservices, specifically:

 - The frontend uses a Mongo database to persist TODO items;
-- The frontend writes add, complete and delete events to a RabbitMQ queue;
+- The frontend writes add, complete, and delete events to a RabbitMQ queue;
 - A statistics worker receives events from the RabbitMQ queue and updates a Redis cache;
 - A statistics API exposes the cached statistics for the frontend to show.